 As you begin thinking about how much you'll need for a comfortable retirement, you may be startled to learn the impact of inflation.
 At an average annual inflation rate of 3%, your cost of living would double every 24 years.* Your annual income will need to increase each year, even during retirement, in order to keep up with the gradual rise in prices of everyday goods.

 You'll also have to consider the likelihood of increased medical costs and health insurance as you grow older.
-The average nursing home, for instance, now costs more than $90,000 per year and could rise to almost $150,000 per year by 2030, assuming an annual inflation rate of 3%.**
+The median nursing home cost, for instance, now runs more than $92,000 per year for a private room.**

 Now that you have an idea how much you'll need to finance your retirement years -- of which there can easily be 25 or more -- you may better understand the importance of building your assets.